CohenCampbell/CohenCampbell/README.md

 ###

-<p align="left">I organized all of my Springboard repository by putting them all in a single repository.
+<p align="left">❗ I organized all of my Springboard repository by putting them all in a single repository.
 In doing so I lost the commits for 50+ repository.
-Please view [this](https://github.com/CohenCampbell/springboard-projects-and-exercises) repository to veiw my work over the 10 months I was learning with Springboard!</p>
+Please view <a href="https://github.com/CohenCampbell/springboard-projects-and-exercises">this</a> repository to veiw my work over the 10 months I was learning with Springboard!</p>

 ###

 <h2 align="left">I code with</h2>